pantelis/artificial-intelligence/_sources/aiml-common/lectures/reinforcement-learning/prediction/_index.md

 # Model-free Prediction

 In this chapter we find optimal policy solutions when the MDP is _unknown_ and we need to _learn_ its underlying value functions - also known as the  _model free_ prediction problem.
 The main idea here is to learn value functions via sampling.
-These methods are in fact also applicable when the MDP is known but its models are simply too large to use the approaches outlined in the  [MDP chapter]({{<ref "../../mdp">}}).
+These methods are in fact also applicable when the MDP is known but its models are simply too large to use the approaches outlined in the MDP section.
 The two sampling approaches we will cover here are

 1. (incremental) Monte-Carlo (MC) and
 2. Temporal Difference (TD).